glaciusimpact/reverse-proxy/README.md

 # 2 - Checking the Caddy server parameters

-We check now the network parameters of the proxy server and we ping the Web server from the proxy server to check connectivity.
+We check now the network parameters of the proxy server and we ping the web server from the proxy server to check connectivity.

 ```
 ip a